-A Comprehensive Review of Regulatory Procedures for New Drug Applications in the US
+A Comprehensive Review of Regulatory Procedures for New Drug Applications (NDAs) / Biologics License Applications (BLAs) in the US

-As drug development becomes a global process, have you had questions about US Regulatory requirements?
-Do you wonder why your US colleagues ask for certain documents or information?
+As drug development has become a global process, have you had questions about US Regulatory requirements?
+Do you wonder why your US colleagues ask for certain documents or information for the marketing application?

-This course will focus on drug and biologic products; the regulatory process for devices or multisourced (generic) products will not be addressed.
+This course will focus on marketing applications (NDA/BLA) for drug and biologic products; the regulatory process for medical devices or multisourced (generic) products will not be addressed.

 What you will learn

-- Regulation of drugs and biologics: The basics
+- Regulation of drugs and biologics in the US: The basics

 - Overview of the FDA

-- Regulatory requirements for drug development and approval
+- US Regulatory requirements for drug development and approval

 - Interactions with FDA